athrvk/sitemap-crawler-redhat/README.md

 ## Installation

 Clone the repository and install the dependencies using `npm install`.
-You don't have change directory, its done automatically.
+You don't have to change directory, its done using the install script.

 ## Usage